 Get an inside view of ransomware in our new report:

 Customer service is not normally something associated with the perpetrators of crime.
-But crypto-ransomware, the digital demon that has been crippling businesses and plaguing consumers and has been referred to as an “epidemic” in 2016, is different.
+But crypto-ransomware, the digital demon that has been crippling businesses and plaguing consumers, is different.

 Crypto-ransomware criminals’ business model is, of course, encrypting your files and then making you pay to have them decrypted so you can access them again.
 To help victims understand what has happened and then navigate the unfamliar process of paying in Bitcoin, some families offer a “customer journey” that could rival that of a legitimate small business.
 Websites that support several languages.
 Helpful FAQs.
 Convenient customer support forms so the victim can ask questions.
 And responsive customer service agents that quickly get back with replies.

 We think this is a pretty interesting paradox.
 Criminal nastiness, but on the other hand willingness to help “for your convenience,” as one family put it.
 We decided to dig a little deeper.

 We evaluated the customer journeys of five current ransomware families (Cerber, Cryptomix, TorrentLocker, Shade, and a Jigsaw variant), and got an inside look we’re sharing in a new report, Evaluating the Customer Journey of Crypto-Ransomware.
 From the first ransom message to communicating with the criminals via their support channels, we wanted to see just how these criminals are doing with their customer journey – and whose is the best (or rather, least loathsome).

 Here’s an example of our “victim” (a fake persona invented named Christine Walters) negotiating with the crooks via email.